zyunrong/SC1015_A137_TEAM4_PROJ/README.md

 ## Conclusion

-- Popularity and budget have low linear correlation value with ratings (watch out for bandwagons 🤣)
-- Popularity of the casts and crews have higher linear correlation value with ratings
-- Resampling imbalanced data improved model performance especially on the minority class
-- Logistic Regression did not perform well with non-linearly correlated variables
-- Neural Networks along with SMOTEENN resampling method consistently did well in predicting good movies after 100 training attempts (around 72% accuracy, 70% recall)
+- We identified 6 variables with the highest correlation to diagnosis, being Radius_Mean, Perimeter_Mean, Area_Mean, Compactness_Mean, Concavity_Mean and Concave Points_Mean
+- Logistic Regression Model has high accuracy(93%) but a low TPR(85%)
+- Decision Tree has a high accuracy as well(92%)
+- Random Forest Classifier has the highest accuracy(96%) and a high TPR(92%)
+- Random Forest Classifier is the best model to predict if breast cancer tumors are malignant or benign
-- Yes, it is possible to predict if a movie is good with acceptable amount of accuracy and recall
+- Yes, it is possible to predict if a tumor if malignant or benign with acceptable amount of accuracy and low wrong diagnosis rate(1-TPR and FPR)

 ## What did we learn from this project?

-- Handling imbalanced datasets using resampling methods and imblearn package
-- Neural Networks, Keras and Tensorflow
+- The use of random state in data splitting
 - Logistic Regression from sklearn
-- API Usage
+- Random Forest Classification from sklearn
 - Other packages such as tqdm, json, requests
+- Learning how to use github
-- Collaborating using GitHub
+- Classification report using precision, recall, f1-score and support
-- Concepts about Precision, Recall, and F1 Score